mayer79/missRanger/release 1-0-1/missRanger/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is an update with one bug fix and one improvement.
+* This is a new release.

 ## Reverse dependencies

-No reverse dependencies.
+This is a new release, so there are no reverse dependencies.